hebaahmedsaleh/hebaahmedsaleh/README.md

 - 👋 Hi, I’m @hebaahmedsaleh
 - 👀 I’m interested in creating logic and drawing beautiful ui
 - 🌱 I’m currently learning nodejs
-- 💞️ I’m looking to collaborate on making fainating, accessible, scalable and live web applications.
+- 💞️ I’m looking to collaborate on making fasinating, accessible, scalable and live web applications.
 - 📫 How to reach me contact me on my linkedin

 <!---